50' DOUBLE-DOOR BOXCARS

 MICRO-TRAINS and FINE N-SCALE

-The standard inside height for boxcars was nine feet, four inches in the early thirties.
+In 1932, the AAR adopted a standard inside height for boxcars of nine feet, four inches in.
 The Pennsylvania Railroad felt a need for higher capacity boxcars, particularly for automobile service.
 They developed the X32 boxcars with an interior height of ten feet and rounded edges at the roof to reduce clearance problems.
 The X32 cars were constructed with both 12’ doors and 14’6” doors.
 In addition, some round-roof boxcars were built with end doors and designated X33.
+As larger automobile cars appeared in the fifties, many X32’s were rebuilt into X32d single-door boxcars as well as K9 stock cars (A model I’d love to see in N-scale).